Wasserstein Steepest Descent Flows of Discrepancies with Riesz Kernels: Introduction

-The outline of this paper is as follows.
-We start by providing preliminaries on Wasserstein spaces as geodesic spaces in Section \ref{sec:prelim}.
+\paragraph{Outline of the paper} We start by providing preliminaries on Wasserstein spaces as geodesic spaces in Section \ref{sec:prelim}.
 Basic facts on Wasserstein gradient flows, in particular, on the existence and uniqueness of Wasserstein proxies and on the convergence of the MMS to Wasserstein gradient flows are recalled in Section \ref{sec:WGF}.
 Then, in Section \ref{sec:gts}, we introduce Wasserstein steepest descent flows which rely on the concept of the geometric Wasserstein tangent space.
-Here we establish several auxiliary lemmata such as an explicit form of the tangent vector of geodesics and a chain rule which is required for the reparameterization of curves.
-We show for locally Lipschitz continuous functions which are $\lambda$-convex along generalized geodesics, that there exists a unique Wasserstein steepest descent flow, which coincides with the Wasserstein gradient flow.
-Then we turn to special functionals arising from discrepancies defined with respect to Riesz kernels $- \|x-y\|^r$, $r \in (0,2)$, in Section \ref{sec:discr}, where we are mainly interested in the negative distance kernel, i.e.\ in $r=1$.
+We show for locally Lipschitz continuous functions which are $\lambda$-convex along generalized geodesics, that there exists a unique Wasserstein steepest descent flow which coincides with the Wasserstein gradient flow.
+Then we turn to special functionals arising from discrepancies defined with respect to Riesz kernels in Section \ref{sec:discr}.
 Discrepancy functionals are, up to a constant, the sum of an interaction energy and a potential energy.
-In Section \ref{sec:mmd}, we investigate Wasserstein steepest descent flows of the interaction energy staring at Dirac measures.
-This leads to the task of solving a constrained optimization problem in the Wasserstein space.
-We will see how this is related to a penalized optimization problem which has to be solved when computing Wasserstein proxies.
-We provide an analytic formula for the Wasserstein steepest descent flow and prove that the minimizing movement scheme converges locally uniformly to this flow.
-Finally, in Section \ref{sec:R}, we consider discrepancy flows.
-Flows starting at an Dirac measure towards another Dirac measure are given analytically for $d=1$.
-For $d \in \{2,3\}$, we present numerically computed particle gradient flows, which are in good agreement with our findings for small time intervals.
-Conclusions are given in Section \ref{sec:concl}. \\
+In Section \ref{sec:mmd}, we investigate Wasserstein steepest descent flows of the interaction energy starting at Dirac measures.
+This leads to the task of solving a constrained optimization problem related to a penalized one which has to be solved when computing Wasserstein proxies.
+We provide an analytic formula for the Wasserstein steepest descent flow.
+Finally, in Section \ref{sec:R}, we present numerically computed particle gradient flows for the whole discrepancy functional, which are in good agreement with our findings for small time intervals.

-The proofs of this paper are often quite technical.
-Since we were afraid that the main path of the paper remains hidden within all the details, which have nevertheless been carefully addressed, we decided to put most of the proofs in an appendix.
-We hope that the main ideas of the paper became clearer in this way.